 If a peer-support or listening service exists online, it should be clearly labelled that way.

 The person you are connecting with may have experience and training, or they may not.
 However, their role will be to listen, or to provide support to you.

 A recent change, due to COVID-19, is that more counsellors are working online than ever before.
 This also includes trainees, who gain experience working in agencies that support all kinds of mental health issues and sections of society.

 You might find that a local or national charity now provides online counselling, for free, as the Coronavirus restrictions prevented them from doing so face-to-face.
 As there are so many counselling agencies and mental health charities, I won’t be able to list them here but suggest you see if they are listed with a counselling association such as the BACP, UKCP or NCS.

-There are a lot of organisations offering some form of psychological support online, though not many of them offer free counselling sessions.
-However, this list illustrates that there are a number of bodies in a position to provide free support, usually with some restrictions on who they can accept based on residency.
+Numerous organizations are offering some form of psychological support online, though not many of them offer free counselling sessions.
+However, this list illustrates that there are several bodies in a position to provide free support, usually with some restrictions on whom they can accept based on residency.

-If you find this list to be helpful, please share it with others and kindly let me know if there are other organisations offering free therapy.
+If you find this list to be helpful, please share it with others, and kindly let me know if other organizations are offering free therapy.
 Contact me so I can update this list.